With this bundle you’ll receive Mindful’s Beyond Burnout digital guide + 4 audio meditations from mindfulness teacher Shalini Bahl-Milne:

 We need energy for everything—to get stuff done, to meet our responsibilities, to have a fulfilling life.
 We need energy, and yet when we keep going and never stop, we deplete this important resource within us.

-A 15-Minute Practice to to Turn Toward Your Emotions
+2. Turn Toward Your Emotions (15-minute practice)

 Have you ever wondered why you feel exhausted at the end of the day?
 Of course, there are physical reasons for feeling exhausted, like lack of sleep or not enough movement or rest or hydration or nourishment.
 But even on days when you don't do physically challenging work, you may still feel tired.